Sayan-001/Fake-Face-Detection-Model/README.md

 The dataset can be found here: [click here for Google Drive link](https://drive.google.com/drive/folders/15QFBLT2GHWW1nDPj6KwgGiG6auOlZe7T?usp=drive_link).

-It consists of closely 1200 real and fake images, with a uniform pixel dimensions of 300 x 300.
+It consists of closely 1200 real and fake images, with uniform pixel dimensions of 300 x 300.

 It is divided into Train, Validation and Test Dataset in 90%-8%-2% (approx.) format.